 The 150 percent maximum time frame for students enrolled in two degree programs will be calculated based on the degree program with a primary flag on the student’s record in PowerCampus.

-Students are notified of the SAP policy in the NCMC catalogue and website.
-All periods of enrollment at NCMC are calculated in SAP, including periods of enrollment during which a student did not receive federal student aid.
-Financial Aid cumulative GPAs are calculated using grades earned at NCMC.
+Students are notified of the SAP policy in the college catalog and website.
 Students receiving federal student aid who do not meet minimum SAP requirements will be notified by the Office of Financial Aid.

 Financial Aid Warning